-We have three manufacturing bases located in the Haidian and Changping Districts of Beijing and Dalian City of Liaoning province.
+We have four manufacturing bases located in the Haidian, Changping and Daxing districts of Beijing and Dalian of Liaoning province.

-We have two upstream production facilities in Haidian District, Beijing for commercialized products.
+We have three upstream production facilities in Haidian District, Beijing for commercialized products.
 Our Healive and Bilive share the same production line, which has an aggregate annual capacity of 10 million doses.
-Our Anflu production line has an annual capacity of 8 million doses, which can also be used to produce 20 million doses of Panflu or Panflu.1 annually.
+Our Anflu production line has an annual capacity of 15 million doses, which can also be used to produce 20 million doses of Panflu or Panflu.1 annually.
+Our PPV has an annual capacity of 5 million doses.

-Our Healive, Bilive and Anflu production facilities received their GMP certificates initially in March 2002, June 2005 and October 2005, respectively, and renewed their GMP certificates for another five years in 2008, 2010 and 2010, respectively.
-The upstream production plants for our hepatitis vaccines and flu vaccines in Haidian District have passed the new GMP certification and obtained the new GMP certificate on April 17, 2013, which was renewed on April 13, 2018.
-Our upstream production line for PPV, with annual production capacity of 5 million doses, was built in Haidian site in 2014.
+We received GMP certificates for our Healive, Bilive and Anflu production facilities initially in March 2002, June 2005 and October 2005, respectively, and renewed their GMP certificates for another five years in 2018.
+The upstream production plants for our hepatitis vaccines and flu vaccines in Haidian District passed the new GMP certification and obtained the new GMP certificate on April 17, 2013, which was renewed on April 13, 2018 for five years.
+Our hepatitis A vaccine production lines in both Shangdi site and Changping site passed GMP inspection by WHO for prequalification purpose in December 2017.
+Our upstream production line for PPV, with an annual production capacity of 5.0 million doses, was built in Shangdi site in 2014, which passed the GMP inspection in 2020.
 As described above, a representative of Sinobioway Medicine and dozens of unidentified individuals forcibly entered Sinovac Beijing's corporate offices and cut power to our Shangdi site.
 Due to the actions of the representative of Sinobioway Medicine, Sinovac Beijing was forced to destroy the affected products of hepatitis A vaccine and influenza vaccine and temporarily suspended production at the impacted facility in order to maintain product safety.
 Since the influenza vaccine is a seasonal product, there was no supply of Anflu for the flu season of 2018-2019.
 However, production of the hepatitis A vaccine resumed in fourth quarter of 2018 and production of the influenza vaccine resumed in March 2019.
+Our PPV production line passed the inspection by NMPA in June 2020 and production license was granted on December 2, 2020.

-We have built a new production site in Changping District, Beijing, which consists of a new filling and packaging line that complies with the new PRC GMP standards, EV71 production facilities and a warehouse.
-The EV71 vaccine production line has a designed annual capacity of 20 million doses and was granted the GMP certificate in January 2016.
-Our upstream production facilities of Sabin IPV were built in Changping in 2017 with expected annual production capacity of 20 million doses.
+Our production site in Changping District, Beijing consists of a new filling and packaging line that complies with the new PRC GMP standards, the EV71 production facilities and a warehouse.
+The EV71 vaccine production line has a designed annual capacity of 20 million doses and was granted the GMP certificate in January 2016 for five years.
+Our upstream production facilities of sIPV were built in Changping in 2017 with an expected annual production capacity of 20 million doses.